tanaynistala/geo-guide/_country-guides/NLD.md

 # Highways & Road Numbering Schemes

 The Dutch road network is one of the densest in the world, and is comprised of three layers of roads.
 In descending order of throughput, they are A-, N-, and S-routes, and are numbered prefixed with the respective letter.

+A- and N-routes typically have kilometer markers bearing the route number on them, as shown below:

 ## A-routes (Autosnelwegen)